Comparison Between NHS and Private, Salary Pension and other benefits while working with

 Pension pay in the UK for Nurses

-Pension is a long term contribution made by you and your employer each month.
-Therefore £59.00 has an enormous impact on the lump sum of the pension you get when you retire.
+It’s important to note that the pension is a long-term contribution made by both you and your employer each month.
+Therefore, a difference of £59.00 per month can have a significant impact on the lump sum of your pension when you retire.

 Nurses Statutory Maternity Leave in the UK

-In the UK all employed pregnant women are entitled to 52 weeks or 1 year of maternity leave.
-52 weeks of maternity leave is made up of 26 weeks of ordinary maternity leave and 26 weeks of additional maternity leave no matter if you are working for the NHS or a private employer.
+In the UK, employed pregnant women are entitled to 52 weeks or one year of maternity leave.
+This leave is made up of 26 weeks of ordinary maternity leave and 26 weeks of additional maternity leave, regardless of whether they work for the NHS or a private employer.

-In the NHS, your maternity pay is calculated on the basis of your average weekly earnings for the 8 weeks ending with the qualifying week, which is the 15th week before your expected week of childbirth.
-Gross earnings are taken into consideration, including banding.
+Under the NHS scheme, maternity pay is calculated based on the average weekly earnings for the eight weeks ending with the qualifying week, which is the 15th week before the expected week of childbirth.
+Gross earnings, including banding, are taken into consideration.

-Under the NHS scheme, you are entitled to 8 weeks of full pay and 18 weeks of half pay, then a further 13 weeks of Statutory maternity pay, leaving 13 weeks of unpaid maternity leave if you wish to take the full 52 weeks of maternity leave.
+NHS employees are entitled to eight weeks of full pay, 18 weeks of half pay, and 13 weeks of Statutory Maternity Pay, leaving 13 weeks of unpaid maternity leave if they choose to take the full 52 weeks of leave.

-If you take 26 weeks of maternity leave in other words 6.2 months of maternity leave, the first six weeks difference between NHS and nursing home is £465.00 and £567.00 respectively.
-The remaining 20 weeks, nursing homes will pay £151.20 per week and NHS will pay £232.00.
-This means the difference is an extra £1463.00 per child for the NHS staff.
+If an employee takes 26 weeks of maternity leave, which is equivalent to 6.2 months of leave, the difference in pay between the NHS and nursing homes is £465.00 and £567.00, respectively, for the first six weeks.
+For the remaining 20 weeks, nursing homes will pay £151.20 per week, and the NHS will pay £232.00.
+This means that NHS staff will receive an extra £1463.00 per child compared to nursing home staff.

-However, after clearing the OSCE your hourly pay will have £4.00 difference in the first year and £6.00 in the second year is a great financial gain you have working with the private employer.
-Care homes pay £12,914.00 more compared to the NHS, from second year owenwords.
-Therefore, getting £1463.00 maternity pay per child compared to almost £13,000.00 is not a financial gain.
+However, after clearing the OSCE, hourly pay will have a £4.00 difference in the first year and £6.00 in the second year, which is a great financial gain for employees working with private employers.
+Care homes pay £12,914.00 more compared to the NHS from the second year onwards.
+Therefore, receiving £1463.00 maternity pay per child compared to almost £13,000.00 is not a financial gain.

 Paid holidays in the UK as a Nurse

-In the UK 28 days paid holiday/ annual leave entitlement is the legal minimum whether you are working for NHS or for the nursing home.
-NHS staff’s entitlement to annual leave will increase from 28 days to 29 days once an employee has 5 years NHS service, and again to 33 days when they achieve 10 years NHS service whereas in the Nursing homes staff gets 39.2 days of annual leave every year.
+In the UK, every employee is entitled to at least 28 days of paid holiday per year, whether they work for the NHS or a nursing home.
+NHS staff’s annual leave entitlement will increase from 28 days to 29 days after 5 years of service, and to 33 days after 10 years of service.
+On the other hand, nursing home staff are entitled to 39.2 days of annual leave per year.

 Sick Pay for Nurses in the UK

-We can discuss income protection insurance and its benefits for the nurses in the UK in a different video and you can find it in our UK Nurses playlist.
-Click on the link below to know whether you are an eligible candidate or get the quote.
+If you’re interested in learning more about income protection insurance and its benefits for nurses in the UK, we have a video in our UK Nurses playlist.
+You can click on the link below to see if you’re eligible or to get a quote.

 Similar Posts